 The last trimester of pregnancy is generally the earliest time for selecting a nursing bra.
 Some women wait until after delivery, when full milk production occurs.

 How many nursing bras do I need?

-A nursing bra won’t stop your breasts changing shape.
-Wearing a supportive bra may reduce stretching of tissues that could contribute to sagging 8 however it is pregnancy hormones that are the main factor affecting breast shape regardless of the intention to breastfeed or the bra you wear 9 10.
-Even if you always wear a supportive bra—pregnancy, skin ageing, smoking, being over weight or losing weight quickly and even genetics are also likely to affect breast shape.
+A nursing bra won’t stop your breasts changing shape as it is thought that pregnancy hormones are the main factor affecting breast shape regardless of the intention to breastfeed or the bra you wear.8 9 Wearing a supportive bra may reduce stretching of tissues that could contribute to sagging but even if you always wear a supportive bra—pregnancy, skin ageing, smoking, being over weight or losing weight quickly and even genetics are also likely to affect breast shape.